 The nature of business travel has changed dramatically over the years – these days, corporate travellers tend to stay in another country for longer, and ‘staycations’ – a corporate trip with additional days added to the beginning or end for leisure purposes – are increasing in popularity.
 Traveller preferences are shifting towards long-term, flexible accommodation rather than expensive and impersonal hotels, and visitors seek to explore beyond the traditional tourist traps.
-An extended stay in Boston presents plenty of opportunity to explore beyond the Financial District, so we’ve gathered our top sights to see during your business trip.
+An extended stay in Boston presents plenty of opportunity to explore beyond the Financial District.

 One of the city’s most famous sights, Fenway Park is known across the globe as the home of the Boston Red Sox and the beating heart of Boston each and every game day.
 The lively local student population comes together with passionate sports fans and excited tourists to watch the Red Sox play – an indisputable Bostonian tradition.
 If you can’t snag a ticket to a game during your stay, Fenway Park is still well worth a visit – settle down in one of the many sports bars and get involved in the electric atmosphere.

 Vibrant smells, sights and sounds overwhelm you as you enter the Chinatown Gate in Boston.
 Packed full of character and life, these busy Boston streets are an exciting insight into Chinese culture.
 From hawker fare to games and crafts, there is plenty on offer – with smaller side streets revealing top quality Chinese restaurants and local favourite dessert stores.
 Visit during Chinese New Year to experience Chinatown’s extraordinary celebrations, or enjoy the Lantern Festival Parade.